prodject/VBridge/README.md

 # TurnBridge

 **TurnBridge** is annetwork utility.
-It allows you to securely route your iOS network traffic through TURN servers and WireGuard endpoints.
+It allows you to securely route your iOS network traffic through TURN servers and WireGuard / Amnezia WG endpoints.

 To run the application, you must use a [server](https://github.com/cacggghp/vk-turn-proxy/releases/tag/v1.0.0) running on a VPS.